jhipster/jhipster-guides/guides/05_updating_your_back-end.md

 JHipster is using [Spring Security](https://spring.io/projects/spring-security) to manage authentication and authorization for your application.

-To ensure that only an admin can delete a ticket, head to the `TicketResource.java` file again and add the following annotation on the `deleteTicket` method:
+To ensure that only an admin can delete a ticket, head to the <walkthrough-editor-open-file filePath="BugTrackerJHipster/src/main/java/com/mycompany/bugtracker/web/rest/TicketResource.java" text="TicketResource.java"></walkthrough-editor-open-file> file again and add the following annotation on the `deleteTicket` method:

 ```Java
 @DeleteMapping("/tickets/{id}")